 Assistant Professor, CLUE+

 My research lies at the intersection of history, fashion and politics.
 For me, clothing practices and technologies are critical to the formation of individual and collective identities.
-I am interested in the body (and its histories) as a way of understanding the limits of power, citizenship, governance and public trust.
-In the past ten years my research revolved around the political significance of uniform clothing, an embedded social practice critical to the development of policing, military and public service roles in the nineteenth and twentieth centuries.
-I have also researched the distinctive material cultures of political conflict and imprisonment.
-In my latest book Trench Coat (Object Lessons series) a modern industrialised product became the catalyst for my exploration of various struggles and preoccupations concerning time, trust, survival, security, gender, conflict, and technology.
-This inspired my new project on the twentieth century origins and development of clothing technologies devised to protect bodies against risk.
-I am interested in cultural imaginaries of (dis)comfort and (in)security that enabled technology transfer from military to civilian settings and continue to direct energy and material flows in the fashion/apparel industry.
+My focus on the body (and its histories) considers design's role in shaping modes of citizenship, governance and public trust.
+A recurring theme in my work has been the political significance of uniform clothing, an embedded social practice critical to the development of policing, military and public service roles in the nineteenth and twentieth centuries.
+I have also researched distinctive clothing cultures arising from conflict and political imprisonment.
+My latest project investigates twentieth century developments in hydrophobic synthetic textiles that transformed expectations of leisure clothing.
+I am interested in cultural imaginaries of (dis)comfort and (in)security, how they enabled technology transfer from military to civilian settings and continue to direct energy and material flows in the fashion/apparel industry.
 This research highlights the complex relationship between politics, materials, fashion and bodies.

 Ancillary activities are updated daily